zjykzj/YOLO11Face/docs/en/quickstart.md

         yolo settings
         yolo copy-cfg
         yolo cfg
+        yolo solutions help
         ```

 !!! warning

     Arguments must be passed as `arg=val` pairs, split by an equals `=` sign and delimited by spaces between pairs.
 Do not use `--` argument prefixes or commas `,` between arguments.

-    - `yolo predict model=yolov8n.pt imgsz=640 conf=0.25`  ✅
+    - `yolo predict model=yolo11n.pt imgsz=640 conf=0.25`  ✅
-    - `yolo predict model yolov8n.pt imgsz 640 conf 0.25`  ❌ (missing `=`)
+    - `yolo predict model yolo11n.pt imgsz 640 conf 0.25`  ❌ (missing `=`)
-    - `yolo predict model=yolov8n.pt, imgsz=640, conf=0.25`  ❌ (do not use `,`)
+    - `yolo predict model=yolo11n.pt, imgsz=640, conf=0.25`  ❌ (do not use `,`)
-    - `yolo predict --model yolov8n.pt --imgsz 640 --conf 0.25`  ❌ (do not use `--`)
+    - `yolo predict --model yolo11n.pt --imgsz 640 --conf 0.25`  ❌ (do not use `--`)
+    - `yolo solution model=yolo11n.pt imgsz=640 conf=0.25` ❌ (use `solutions`, not `solution`)

 [CLI Guide](usage/cli.md){ .md-button }

 ## Use Ultralytics with Python

-YOLOv8's Python interface allows for seamless integration into your Python projects, making it easy to load, run, and process the model's output.
+YOLO's Python interface allows for seamless integration into your Python projects, making it easy to load, run, and process the model's output.
 Designed with simplicity and ease of use in mind, the Python interface enables users to quickly implement [object detection](https://www.ultralytics.com/glossary/object-detection), segmentation, and classification in their projects.
-This makes YOLOv8's Python interface an invaluable tool for anyone looking to incorporate these functionalities into their Python projects.
+This makes YOLO's Python interface an invaluable tool for anyone looking to incorporate these functionalities into their Python projects.

 For example, users can load a model, train it, evaluate its performance on a validation set, and even export it to ONNX format with just a few lines of code.
-Check out the [Python Guide](usage/python.md) to learn more about using YOLOv8 within your Python projects.
+Check out the [Python Guide](usage/python.md) to learn more about using YOLO within your Python projects.

 !!! example